Leader of Fine Gael

-The deputy leader of Fine Gael is Simon Coveney.
+The deputy leader of Fine Gael is Helen McEntee, whom Harris appointed on 19 October 2024 after her predecessor, Heather Humphreys, declared she would not contest the 2024 general election.

 Background

-In September 1933, Cumann na nGaedheal, the National Centre Party and the National Guard (previously called the Army Comrades Association better known as The Blueshirts) merged to form Fine Gael – the United Ireland party.
+In September 1933, Cumann na nGaedheal, the National Centre Party and the National Guard (previously called the Army Comrades Association better known as the Blueshirts) merged to form Fine Gael – the United Ireland party.
 Eoin O'Duffy, leader of the National Guard, though not a member of the Oireachtas, became the first party leader, with former President of the Executive Council W. T. Cosgrave serving as parliamentary leader.
 The merger brought together two strands of Irish nationalism, namely the pro-treaty wing of revolutionary Sinn Féin and the old Home Rule party represented by James Dillon and the National Centre Party.
 In reality, the new party was a larger version of Cumann na nGaedheal, the party created in 1923 by the pro-Treaty leaders of the Irish Free State under W. T. Cosgrave.

 Cosgrave retired as leader before the 1944 general election, and was succeeded by Richard Mulcahy.
 Mulcahy was then a member of the Seanad, so Tom O'Higgins acted as parliamentary party leader.
 After the 1948 general election the First Inter-Party Government was formed, but Clann na Poblachta (under former anti-Treaty IRA Chief of Staff Seán MacBride) was opposed to Mulcahy because of his role as Chief of Staff of the National Army in the execution of republicans during the Irish Civil War.
 Mulcahy stepped aside, former Attorney General John A. Costello becoming Taoiseach; Mulcahy served instead as Minister for Education.
 Between 1948 and 1959, Costello served as parliamentary party leader.
 Mulcahy retired as leader in 1959, and was replaced by James Dillon.
 After defeat in the 1965 general election, Dillon resigned and was replaced by Liam Cosgrave, son of W. T. Cosgrave.
 Liam Cosgrave served as Taoiseach from 1973 to 1977.
 Cosgrave resigned after the Fine Gael–Labour Party government lost power at the 1977 general election.